ThemezerNX/LayoutDocs/docs/guide/examples/custom-element-colours.md

 }
 ```

----

-These main menu elements need to be changed in the common.szs, which is applied as a patch in Theme Injector.
+These main menu elements need to be changed in the `common.szs`, which is applied as a patch in Theme Injector.

 Footer (Bottom Line) - blyt/LineFooter.bflyt